Agoooy/Linear-Regression/README.md

 ## Connect with me

-  You can reach me through My Gmail, LinkedIn, X, or Instagram account
+  You can reach me through My Gmail, LinkedIn, or Instagram account

  <a
  href="mailto:yogaardikaaa123@gmail.com?subject=Hi%20Yoga,%20I'd%20like%20to%20hire%20you">